 You don’t usually think of gravel or aggregates as a resource until you’re trying to make concrete.
 In many parts of the country, good-quality aggregates for concrete are in short supply.
 This is especially true in urban areas.

 So if it’s difficult to find the aggregates, do you spend a lot of money to ship it in from a long way away, or do you look more closely at nearby aggregates that are maybe less than ideal?
 How do you tell whether they’re good enough?

-Start by hiring a petrographer to examine the “petrographic number” to rate the physical properties of aggregates.
+Start by hiring a petrographer to determine the “petrographic number” to rate the physical properties of aggregates.
 Petrography is the science of studying rocks or minerals, especially under a microscope.
 A petrographer can assign a number that closely ties to its performance in the field.
-He categorizes minerals as good, fair, poor, or deleterious and given weighting factors of 1, 3, 6, or 10, respectively.
+He or she categorizes minerals as good, fair, poor, or deleterious and assigns weighting factors of 1, 3, 6, or 10, respectively.

 Numerical rating system for aggregates begins